Best Tomatoes for Containers

 Hybrids and Others

-4. Tumbling Tom for Hanging Basket - A compact hybrid variety that was bred for growing in a hanging basket.
+3. Tumbling Tom - A compact hybrid variety that was bred for growing in a hanging basket or a tall container.
 This variety makes great use of vertical space in limited area.
 Perfect for balconies.
-1 oz. oval shaped tomatoes on plants that cascade 20" from a 12" basket.
+The fruit is 1 oz. oval shaped on plants that cascade 20" from a 12" basket.
 Use 1-3 plants in the basket.
-Available in yellow and red.